How to cope with pregnancy insomnia

 - Have a hot, milky drink before bed

 - Lie on your side and put extra pillows behind your back, under your bump and between your knees

 - Relaxation techniques may help.
 Ask for advice at your antenatal classes

 It's important to recognise your sleeping pattern will probably change dramatically

 - Grab sleep when you can.
-That means sleeping when they do, whatever time of day
+That means sleeping when your child do, whatever time of day

-- Avoid the temptation to do housework when they're asleep, it's more important for you to get rest
+- Avoid the temptation to do housework when your child asleep, it's more important for you to get rest

 - Don't be shy about asking friends for help and get as much help as you can from your partner, family and friends

 - It's a good idea to get your partner to do some of the night feeds occasionally.
 If you're breastfeeding, that'll mean expressing some milk in the day